 Frédéric Boutet: The Ghost of M. Imberger (part seven)

 “On this day, I left the house at a good hour, having a number of errands to do.
-At the last, I had gone up to the house of a client, rue Mazagran, and I had received his money… It must have been seven in the evening when I came down to the street.
+Upon the last, I had gone up to the house of a client, rue Mazagran, and I had received his money.
+It must have been seven in the evening when I came down to the street.
 From that moment, I recall nothing more, absolutely nothing.
-Still, I did not climb into the car, which waited for me a long time… The coachman left for home, and made known he had no idea what had become of me.”
+I did not climb into the car, which waited for me a long time.
+The coachman left for home, and made known he had no idea what had become of me.”

 “Then,” remarks Charcot, “from the 18th of January, around eight in the evening, a night had completed itself in your mind.
 And when you’d awakened?”

 “It was the 26th of January, at two in the afternoon.
 I was on a suspension bridge, in the middle of an unknown town.
 A regiment passed, music at the head, and colors.
 I did not know where I was.
-I did not dare ask to be told, for fear they would think me mad.
+I did not dare inquire, for fear they would think me mad.
 I asked for the rail station…there, I saw that I was in Brest…”

-When the crisis had seized him, he’d had money on him, of which a part (200 out of around 900 francs), he had spent.
+When the crisis had seized him, he’d had money on his person, of which a part (200 out of around 900 francs), he had spent.
 His clothes and shoes were clean and not worn, so he must have come from Paris by rail.
-He had eaten, he had slept in hotels, had lived like everyone, but without knowing; and without true consciousness, participated in the acts performed.
+He had eaten, he had slept in hotels, he had lived like everyone, but without knowing, and without true consciousness, had participated in the acts performed.

 The explanation of simple madness, or disease of the personality, I found not at all satisfactory.
-It must be said that for the mind of a policeman, who looks at facts, all the great machinery of science can produce possibilities believable in theory, but these never in the end solve the case to which one is attached.
+It must be said that for the mind of a policeman, who looks at facts, all the machinery of science can produce possibilities in theory believable, but that never in the end solve the case to which one is attached.
 In the end is seen, moving in the shadows, the human realities…life…

 I did not believe any longer in a fugue…oh!
 That, not at all.

-And I asked myself if this was not mere foolishness; if it had not been for the notion of watching the wife and nephew, that M. Imberger had disappeared…to learn what they both would do, once the noise had died down…
+I asked myself if this was not mere foolishness; if it could not be the notion of watching his wife and nephew, for which M. Imberger had disappeared…to learn what they both would do, once the noise had died down.